GMTim/LostMineOfPhandelver-Notes/locations/phandalin.md

 [Townmaster's Hall](#townmasters-hall) | [Tresendar Manor](#tresendar-manor)

 ### History
 The town was once destroyed by evil wizards, and orcs hundreds of years ago.
 In the last four years or so it has been rebuilt by settlers from cities in the Sword Coast.
+Phandalin has no government, but elects someone townmaster each year.
+Townmaster is judge in minor disputes, and record keeper of the town.

 ### Description
  - 40-50 simple log buildings.